Pinoy Big Brother: Unlimited: Overview

+Auditions

 Auditions for the season started in Metro Manila on March 4, 2011, at the SM Mall of Asia where around 10,000 people attended.
 Show director Lauren Dyogi said the turnout at the Mall of Asia audition was the largest in the show's history.
 Other auditions were held at several key cities in the Philippines from March to July 2011, plus overseas auditions in Tokyo and Los Angeles.
 The total number of aspirants for the season, as claimed by the show, was 30,789.
 A total of 37 housemates entered for this season; fourteen on opening night, fifteen on Day 8, six on Day 15, and two on Days 23 and 25.

+Primers & shows

 In the run-up to the premiere, a special weekday afternoon primer entitled Pinoy Big Brother: The Audition Stories started airing on October 24, 2011.
 It featured several participants whose audition stories caught the interest of the producers.
 The afternoon primer lasted until November 4, 2011.
 It eventually gave way to the new show, Pinoy Big Brother: UnliDay, the day main program.
 The said program shows the latest happenings of the Day Housemates from the Industrial House.